MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-03-serve-static-files-add-pages.md

     {% endblock %}
     ```

 1. Run the server to observe the results.
-When you are done, close the server.
+When you're done, close the server.

     ![Running app showing the nav bar](media/flask/step-03-nav-bar.png)